-The ordinance is a reasonable solution to the risk of foreign influence in local elections through corporate political spending.
-The ordinance is constitutional under Citizens United, and reasonable from a corporate and securities law perspective.
-The ordinance would only apply to corporations that spend \$5,000 or more on city elections.
-The ordinance imposes no obligations on corporations that spend less than that (or nothing at all) on city elections.
+The law is a reasonable solution to the risk of foreign influence in local elections through corporate political spending.
+The law is constitutional under Citizens United, and reasonable from a corporate and securities law perspective.
+The law would only apply to corporations that spend \$5,000 or more on elections.
+The law imposes no obligations on corporations that spend less than that (or nothing at all) on elections.
 For those corporations that do spend more than that, the certification required by the proposed ordinance is practicable and reasonable for both privately and publicly traded corporations, conditioned as it is on corporations engaging in "due inquiry," a standard that will not add material costs to the information-gathering and record-keeping corporations already engage.